LuckiGlo/earlyedge-updates-dashboard/Design_Rational.md

 Attachments are limited to 1 MB because they are converted and stored in browser storage.
 The app does not currently include accounts, shared team data, editing, or deleting posts.

+## Estimated Time Spent

+* Planning, setup, and initial layout: about 2 hours
+* Update form, feed, and styling: about 11 hours
+* Search, filters, saved updates, attachments, and testing: about 9 hours
+* Documentation, GitHub, and deployment: about 2 hours

 ## Future Improvements

 A future version could add user accounts, a shared database, cloud file storage, editing and deleting posts, and pinned updates.
 It could also include image previews, daily update summaries, notifications, and team permissions.